ben-allen/proposal-measure/README.md

 * `precision`, a number indicating the precision of the measurement.
 This precision is (provisionally) represented in terms of the number of fractional digits displayed.

-* `exponent`, an integer representing the power to which the unit is raised. "centimeters squared" could be {unit: "centimeter", exponent: 2}.
-It may be preferable to use CLDR names for commonly-used units; "cubic-meter" instead of {unit: "meter", exponent: 3}, for example.
+* `exponent`, an integer representing the power to which the unit is raised. "centimeters squared" could be `{unit: "centimeter", exponent: 2}`.
+It may be preferable to use CLDR names for commonly-used units; `"cubic-meter"` instead of `{unit: "meter", exponent: 3}`, for example.

 * `usage`, the type of thing being measured.
 Useful for localization.